SanderMertens/flecs/docs/FlecsScript.md

 }
 ```

-The value of the `Emissive` component depends on whether `game[TimeOfDay].value` is smaller than 0.5.
+The value of the `Emissive` component depends on whether `game[TimeOfDay].daylight` is smaller than 0.5.
 This condition is not just evaluated when the script runs.
-It will be treated as an invariant, meaning that if `game[TimeOfDay].value` changes, the value of `Emissive` must change as well.
+It will be treated as an invariant, meaning that if `game[TimeOfDay].daylight` changes, the value of `Emissive` must change as well.

 The script runtime implements "fine grained reactivity".
 In short this means that flecs tracks which parts of a script depend on which inputs, and that when an input changes, only the code that depends on that input is ran.
 For this example that means it will only set `Emissive` and not `Position`.